 |

-Voki is a website that enables you to create and customise your own speaking cartoon character that can be embedded in your favourite social networks, blogs and websites.
-You can choose the text-to-speech option (as in Graham Davies's example on the right) to give the character a voice, or you can record your own voice: http://www.voki.com An excellent tool that helps people with hearing impairments to learn how to articulate is the CSLU Speech Toolkit.
-This features BALDI, an animated 3D talking head that automatically synchronises natural or synthetic speech with realistic lip, tongue, mouth and facial movements.
-Ron Cole introduced conference participants at EUROCALL 2000 to BALDI in an impressive demonstration of the toolkit's features.
-The CSLU Speech Toolkit can be downloaded from here: http://cslu.cse.ogi.edu/toolkit/ To what extent speech synthesis systems are suitable for CALL is a matter for further discussion.
+To what extent speech synthesis systems are suitable for CALL is a matter for further discussion.
 See the article by Handley & Hamel (2005), who report on their progress towards the development of a benchmark for determining the adequacy of speech synthesis systems for use in CALL.
-The article mentions a Web-based package called FreeText, for advanced learners of French, the outcome of a project funded by the European Commission: http://www.latl.unige.ch/freetext/ |
+The article mentions a Web-based package called FreeText, for advanced learners of French, the outcome of a project funded by the European Commission.

 Speech recognition is a non-trivial task because the same spoken word does not produce entirely the same sound waves when uttered by different people or even when uttered by the same person on different occasions.
 The process is complex: the computer has to digitise the sound, transform it to discard unneeded information, and then try to match it with words stored in a dictionary.
+The most efficient speech recognition systems are speaker-dependent, i.e. they are trained to recognise a particular person's speech and can then distinguish thousands of words uttered by that person.

-Speech technology relies heavily on speech analysis which is mentioned in Section 4.1 above.
 If one remembers that each of the parameters analysed could have been affected by some speaker-independent background noise or by some idiosyncratic pronunciation features of this particular speaker then it already becomes clear how difficult the interpretation of the analysis data is for a speech recognition program.
-The problem is compounded by the fact words are normally not produced in isolation - they are normally uttered in what we call connected speech, i.e. the pronunciation of one word might influence another, and intonation and rhythm will have a bearing on how a single word is going to be pronounced.
-However, some commercial software that makes good use of this new technology has been on the market for a while: see Section 3.4.7, Module 2.2, headed CD-ROMs incorporating Automatic Speech Recognition (ASR).
+The problem is compounded by the fact that words are normally not produced in isolation - they are normally uttered in what we call connected speech, i.e. the pronunciation of one word might influence another, and intonation and rhythm will have a bearing on how a single word is going to be pronounced.

 Speech recognition technology has finally come of age - at least for language training purposes for young adults and adults.
 Computer programs that truly "understand" natural speech, the Holy Grail of artificial intelligence researchers, may be a decade or more away, and today's speech recognition programs may be merely pattern matching devices, still incapable of parsing real language, of achieving anything like "understanding," but, nonetheless, they can now provide language students with realistic, highly effective, and motivating speech practice.